 Amongst the list are classic names, Avro, Hawker, Gloster, de Havilland, English Electric, Blackburn, Percival.

 Planning consent for the replacement of our old chicken sheds with a new modern construction was granted by Mole Valley District Council on the 3rd of December 2014.
 Work began in January 2015.

 Please note the museum is now closed until 2015 when we will re-open the museum housed in a new building.

-When we re-open we will need volunteers to operate the museum, probably initially 5 days a week.
-If you can spare us time to run the museum on Wednesdays to Sundays inclusive we would be very happy to hear from you.
+When we do re-open we will need volunteers to operate the museum, probably initially 5 days a week.
+If you can spare us time to run the museum on any days Wednesdays to Sundays inclusive we would be very happy to hear from you.
 Please contact the museum with your details and we will talk to you about manning the museum when it re-opens.
 Thank you.